odrama/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Using the sliding window algorithm introduced in the lectures, i implemented a function that would take an image, and execute the algorithm on it, where it would define the lane pixels and then fit a second-order polynomial describing the lanes.
 To decrease computation, the output of the sliding window algorithm ie: Lane indices and polynomial coefficants, were used as a starting point and as a search margin for a faster function, that instead of searching the whole image for lane lines, started off with what the original function outputted and a margin.
+Function name is `sliding_window_polyfit()`

 ![alt text][image14]

+Sliding window algorithm with a search margin.
+Function name is `polyfit_using_prev_fit()`

+![alt text][image15]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Again, using the code snippet provided in the classroom, a method was built upon it, where it calculated the curvature of the polynomials using a mathematical formula explained in the lectures.
+Function name is `curv()`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+A function with the name `draw_lane()` based on the snippet provided in the lectures was constructed, where it would super impose a colored lane on top of the real lane by warping it using the ivnerse calibration matrix and correction coefficients.
+It would basically colour between the lines.

+![alt text][image17]

+Data regarding curvature and center distance were superimposed on the frames.

-![alt text][image6]
+![alt text][image18]

 ---